 Worker’s Compensation or CTP claim patients can access services if their Nominated Treatment Practitioner has referred them and the provision of services has been approved by their Insurer.
 If approval has been received, they can access the service at no cost to themselves.

-All AusPsych Counsellors are also registered with DVA and can provide counselling services to Veterans who hold current white or gold cards, upon receipt of a referral from their treating Doctor.
+Many of our AusPsych Psychologists are also registered with DVA and can provide counselling services to Veterans who hold current white or gold cards, upon receipt of a referral from their treating Doctor.
 These sessions are paid for by the Department of Veterans Affairs.

 Private counselling is paid for by the individual client.
 Our Psychologists are also registered with many of the private health funds, where clients can seek a rebate of their costs for treatment.

-All AusPsych Counsellors are registered with the Australian Health Practioner Regulation Agency (AHPRA) and are eligible for membership with the Australian Psychological Society (APS) and the Australian Association of Social Workers (AASW).
-Our Counsellors are also approved to provide counselling with the Vietnam Veteran’s Counselling Service and Victims Services.
+All AusPsych Psychologists are registered with the Australian Health Practioner Regulation Agency (AHPRA) and are eligible for membership with the Australian Psychological Society (APS).
+Many of our Psychologists are also approved to provide counselling with the Vietnam Veteran’s Counselling Service and Victims Services.

 How can the service be accessed?